jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 (2) The schedules of the Local Authorities (Members' Interests) Act 1968 are consequentially amended by repealing every item that relates to a Crown entity.

 ### 181 Administration of Crown entity provisions
-(1) Parts 1, 2, 3, and 5 are administered in the State Services Commission.
+(1) Parts 1, 2, 3, and 5 are administered in the Public Service Commission.
 (2) Part 4 is administered in the Treasury.

 **Transitional and savings provisions**